si4477/ira-visualization/README.md

-# IRA Funding Freeze Map/Table Visualization
+# IRA Funding Freeze Map Visualization

 This repository contains the code for the [funding freeze map visualization](https://www.c2es.org/funding-freeze/) on the C2ES website.
 The